Infraste03/KGE_RS/fashion_generalization/alternate_learning/checks/README.md

 ```

-# Reference Fashion Setup
+# Reference Fashion-Random Setup

-The verification scripts assume the Fashion alternate-learning configuration used in the experiments.
+The verification scripts assume the Fashion-Random alternate-learning
+configuration used in the experiments.

 ## Knowledge Graph